35 Best 4th of July Weekend Getaways You Will Never Forget

 Where to stay: Add a touch of luxury to your adventure in the great outdoors with a stay at Running Y Ranch Resort.
 Set against the Cascade Mountain Range, it offers upscale accommodations, a full-service spa and the only Arnold Palmer–designed golf course in Oregon.

 An Old Western town nestled along the Rocky Mountain Front, Choteau is located on one of the most scenic routes, between Glacier and Yellowstone National Parks.
 And this little town has such a beloved Independence Day celebration that the population triples during the festivities.

-Don’t miss: The action-packed weekend kicks off with a farmers market on Saturday, July 2nd, followed by keg hockey and other fun events.
-Sunday, July 3rd, features duck races, a beer garden, and live music.
-And it all builds up to the spectacular 4th of July parade, steak fry, rodeo, and fireworks display.
+Don’t miss: The action-packed weekend kicks off with a farmers market on Sunday, July 2, followed by keg hockey and other fun events.
+Monday, July 3, features duck races, a brewfest and live music.
+And it all builds up to the spectacular 4th of July parade, steak fry, rodeo and fireworks display.